 These Terms provide that all disputes between you and AAC will be resolved by BINDING ARBITRATION.
 YOU AGREE TO GIVE UP YOUR RIGHT TO GO TO COURT TO ASSERT OR DEFEND YOUR RIGHTS UNDER THIS CONTRACT (except for matters that may be taken to small claims court).
 Your rights will be determined by a NEUTRAL ARBITRATOR and NOT A JUDGE OR JURY and your claims cannot be brought as a class action.
 Please review the Section below entitled Dispute Resolution and Arbitration for the details regarding your agreement to arbitrate any disputes with AAC.

-You agree that AAC may (1) call you regarding AAC’s services and treatment centers, and (2) monitor and record any telephone calls made or received by AAC for AAC’s business purposes, including for quality assurance purposes.
-Please review the Section 18 below entitled Consent to Communications and Monitoring/Recording Telephone Calls for more details.
+You agree that AAC may (1) call you regarding AAC’s services and treatment centers, and (2) monitor and record any telephone calls, texts, or web chats made or received by AAC for AAC’s business purposes, including for quality assurance purposes.
+Please review the Section 18 below entitled Consent to Communications and Monitoring/Recording Telephone Calls, Texts, and Chats for more details.

 1. The Site Does Not Provide Specific Medical or Treatment Advice.
 THE CONTENTS OF THE SITES ARE FOR INFORMATIONAL PURPOSES ONLY AND ARE NOT INTENDED TO BE A SUBSTITUTE FOR PROFESSIONAL MEDICAL ADVICE, DIAGNOSIS, OR TREATMENT.
 ALWAYS SEEK THE ADVICE OF YOUR PHYSICIAN OR OTHER QUALIFIED HEALTH PROVIDER WITH ANY QUESTIONS YOU MAY HAVE REGARDING A MEDICAL CONDITION OR TREATMENT PLAN.
 Never disregard professional medical advice or delay in seeking it because of something you have read on or through the AAC Sites.
 If you think you may have a medical emergency, call your doctor or 911 immediately.
 Reliance on any information provided by AAC, AAC employees or representatives, others appearing on the Sites at the invitation of AAC, or other visitors to the Sites is solely at your own risk.